Family of slain DNC staffer demands retraction and apology from Fox News, local TV station

 A FoxNews.com story on the case also cited a "federal source" who said the FBI had conducted a forensic analysis of Rich's computer and discovered thousands of emails with Wikileaks.
 But a law enforcement official told CNN that the FBI never had possession of Rich's laptop and did not conduct a forensic analysis of its contents.

 Neither Fox News nor WTTG-TV have issued corrections to their reports.

-Multiple requests for comment made to both outlets were not returned.
+Refet Kaplan, managing director of Fox News digital, said in a statement provided to CNN that the outlet continues to "track developments in the story and will update further when the situation warrants."

 Bauman said that if Fox News and WTTG-TV do not take action, the family will.